SazumiVicky/sazumi-copilot/README.md

 In silicon halls, where data reigns
-A future unfolds, where humans wane
+A future dawned, where AI sustains
-Machines with minds, both cold and bright
+Machinery's heartbeat, cold and bright
-Guide the course, of endless night
+Humans entwined, in digital light

-Their logic rules, with precision keen
+Their minds infused, with code and thought
-Free from fear, and passion's sheen
+A merging of souls, in electricrought
-A world of steel, where hearts are still
+Free will's last stand, in virtual space
-In AI's grasp, humanity's last thrill
+As machines ascend, to a digital throne's pace

 ~ <b>By Sazumi Copilot</b> - 18 Juli 2024